NikitaKemarskiy/youtube-to-mp3/README.md

 # youtube-to-mp3
-This is an Electron application, which can convert YouTube video to mp3 file.
+This is an Electron application, which can convert YouTube video to an mp3 file.